pradeepdekhane/Fraudulent_Claim_Detection/README.md

 ● What insights can be drawn from the model that can help in improving the fraud detection process?

 The objective is to build a model to classify insurance claims as either fraudulent or legitimate based on historical claim details and customer profiles.
-By using features such as claim amounts, customer profiles, claim types and approval times, the company aims to predict the claims that are likely to be fraudulent before they are approved
+By using features such as claim amounts, customer profiles, claim types and approval times, the company aims to predict the claims that are likely to be fraudulent before they are approved.

+📊 Evaluation and Conclusion
+🧪 Data Preparation and Preprocessing
+The dataset was imbalanced and addressed using Random Over Sampler to ensure equal representation of fraud and non-fraud cases.

+Features were scaled using StandardScaler (chosen over MinMaxScaler) due to compatibility with Logistic Regression.

+🔍 Feature Selection Insights (via RFECV)
+The following features were identified as the most predictive:

+insured_hobbies_chess

+insured_hobbies_cross-fit

+incident_severity_Minor Damage

+incident_severity_Total Loss

+incident_severity_Trivial Damage

+These top features exhibited VIF < 5, confirming:

+No significant multicollinearity.

+Stable coefficients and trustworthy feature importance.

+Better generalization by avoiding overfitting from redundant features.

+📈 Model Evaluation Summary
+Logistic Regression (Threshold = 0.2)
+Metric	Train Set	Test Set
+Recall	0.9011	0.8649
+Specificity	0.8498	0.8319
+Precision	0.8571	0.6275
+F1 Score	0.8786	0.7273
+Random Forest
+Metric	Train Set	Test Set
+Recall	0.8574	0.7568
+Specificity	0.8536	0.8407
+Precision	0.8542	0.6087
+F1 Score	0.8558	0.6747
+📌 Analysis & Interpretation
+Recall (Sensitivity):
+Logistic Regression performed better on the test set with a recall of 0.8649, compared to Random Forest's 0.7568, making it more effective in identifying fraudulent claims.

+Precision:
+Logistic Regression also showed slightly better precision (0.6275) than Random Forest (0.6087), indicating higher accuracy in positive predictions.

+Specificity:
+Random Forest slightly outperformed Logistic Regression in identifying non-fraudulent claims (0.8407 vs 0.8319), but this is less critical than recall for fraud detection tasks.

+F1 Score:
+Logistic Regression achieved a higher F1 Score (0.7273), balancing precision and recall more effectively on unseen data.

+✅ Conclusion
+Logistic Regression was found to be the best model for this fraud detection project due to:

+High Recall: Captures more fraudulent transactions.

+Better Generalization: Lower risk of overfitting.

+Balanced Performance: Optimal F1 score and interpretability.

+Recommendation:
+Deploy Logistic Regression with a decision threshold of 0.2 for proactive fraud flagging, enabling early detection and reducing financial losses.